susyhaga/CONTACT_BOOK_manager/README.md

 # Getting Started with Create React App

 ## Description
-"Although hardly anyone uses a phone contact list these days, I created one to practice state-altering actions such as adding new contacts, updating the user's contact list, as well as editing and deleting data.
-This is very useful for building registration systems that interact with APIs or databases that require modification.
-To develop this project, I used React-TypeScript, Redux, JSON, and other technologies.
-Since users can't access the local host where the API is hosted, I modified it and opted to create a mock database using initialState() with 400 standardized phone contacts, solely for testing purposes."
+Even though hardly anyone uses a phone contact list anymore, I decided to build one to practice state-changing actions like adding new contacts, updating the user's contact list, and editing or deleting data.
+It's a great way to get hands-on experience with building systems that work with APIs or databases that need to be updated.
+For this project, I used React-TypeScript, Redux, JSON, and a few other tools.
+Since users can't access the local server where the API is hosted, I tweaked it and set up a mock database using initialState() with 400 pre-made contacts just for testing

 ## Features
 * Add new tasks